-7.5 DOFFING (REMOVING) YOUR GARMENT
+7.6 DOFFING (REMOVING) YOUR GARMENT

 - A. First, never remove your Garments until you are certain you are safely removed from the hazard area.
-Always wear your full protective ensemble during all phases of fire suppression, including overhaul activities. - B. After a strenuous emergency operation is completed, and you are in a safe area, it is important to ventilate your body as quickly as possible in order to cool down. - C. When you are ready to remove your Garments, you should first remove your helmet, then your SCBA face piece and air pack.
+Always wear your full protective ensemble during all phases of fire suppression, including overhaul activities. - B. After a strenuous emergency operation is completed, and you are in a safe area, it is important to ventilate your body as quickly as possible in order to cool down. - C. When you are ready to remove your Garments, you should first remove your helmet, your hood, then your SCBA face piece and air pack.
 Then open coat, remove gloves and remove your coat.
 Avoid pulling on wristlets, when doffing coat, to prevent stretching of the knit materials. - D. Next, disengage fly closure on trousers and remove them.
 If you suspect the metal hook and dee ring on your fly closure is heated, use a glove to disengage the closure or ask other personnel for assistance.
 Then step out of boots. - E. If your Garments are contaminated with hazardous chemicals, you should remove them, carefully avoiding any contact with contaminated parts.
 Hose the Garments down at the scene with a low-pressure setting.
 Be sure to place the Garments in plastic bags to allow safe handling by laundry personnel.
-A Garment exposed to body fluids can be washed and disinfected to reduce the risk of exposure to bloodborne pathogens.
-See Washing, Decontamination, and Disinfecting Procedures in Section 11 of this Guide. - F. During and after doffing, always look for signs of chemicals, body fluids, or other contamination, and for signs of wear or damage.
-See Washing, Decontamination, and Disinfecting Procedures, Section 11, and Inspection Procedures, Section 6 of this Guide.
+Follow procedures in NFPA 1851 for isolating and bagging garments.
+A Garment exposed to body fluids can be washed and disinfected or sanitized to reduce the risk of exposure to bloodborne pathogens.
+See Washing and Decontamination Procedures in Section 11 of this Guide.